trinodb/trino/presto-docs/src/main/sphinx/develop/certificate-authenticator.rst

 ``CertificateAuthenticatorFactory`` is responsible for creating a ``CertificateAuthenticator`` instance.
-It also defines the name of this authenticator which is used by the administrator in a Presto configuration.
+It also defines the name of this authenticator which is used by the administrator in a Trino configuration.

 ``CertificateAuthenticator`` contains a single method, ``authenticate()``, which authenticates the client certificate and returns a ``Principal``, which is then authorized by the :doc:`system-access-control`.

-The implementation of ``CertificateAuthenticatorFactory`` must be wrapped as a plugin and installed on the Presto cluster.
+The implementation of ``CertificateAuthenticatorFactory`` must be wrapped as a plugin and installed on the Trino cluster.

 Configuration
 -------------